Morgan-and-Morgan/challenges/devops/dns-switch/README.md

 3. The monitor should then point to the subdomain failing.morgan.solutions until an OK response is received, at which point the DNS changes made in step 2 and the monitor change made in this step should be reversed.

 ## What You'll Need
 1. AWS Access Key and ID.
-Contact developers@forthepeople.com with subject line "Request for AWS Keys: Engineering Challenge" and in the body include your nam and position applying for.
+Contact developers@forthepeople.com with subject line "Request for AWS Keys: Engineering Challenge" and in the body include your name and the position you are applying for.